 Is there a fee to participate?

 In the tradition, all teachings are freely given.
 Donations (dana in Pali) are gratefully accepted to defray operating expenses.
-To donate, please use the link on the home page.
+There is a dana basket in the Farmhouse for donations.